The Archetypal Characters found in both blockbusters serve an important function.

 Now, it is true that Han Solo participates in his own sub-story within the greater context of Star Wars, and it is this deeper insight into his character that makes him seem fuller and more well developed than the jealous blue-boyfriend of Avatar.
 But in the greater context of the main story between Rebels and Empire, there is really nothing more to Han than the guy who speaks out against things and refuses to chip in.

 Likewise, both Dr. Grace Augustine (Sigourney Weaver) and Ben Kenobi (Alec Guiness) played the same character, that of the Guardian character.
 In contrast to their opposing Contagonists, both Grace and Ben were driven to help the Protagonist by providing a voice of conscience.
-As with Han, Ben had a significantly more important role within the overall structure of Star Wars (that of Influence Character), but again, in the context of character motivations in relation to the Story Goal, both are one and the same.
+As with Han, Ben had a significantly more important role within the overall structure of Star Wars (that of Obstacle Character), but again, in the context of character motivations in relation to the Story Goal, both are one and the same.

 Same objective role, same simple character, same dramatic device.